 China’s burgeoning fashion market: Trends and consumers

-China has long been in the shadows of the global fashion industry, but in 2020, new trends, movements, and designers are bringing this booming market into the light.
+China has long been in the shadows of the global fashion industry, but now, new trends, movements, and designers are bringing this booming market into the light.

 The salience of Chinese fashion